-Enterprises should be allowed to build the private cellular network with their in-house capabilities or with the help of System for Industry 4.0 initiatives and such networks would be complex and complicated and it would be appropriate if we follow the global practices in respect of Private 5G networks in order to harness the full benefits of Industry 4.0 to the economy in a time bound manner.
-As per the global practices, spectrum for private 5G networks to the Industry is being allocated directly by the Spectrum managers in various geographies on administrative basis at nominal fee.
+ITC should be allowed to build the private cellular network with their in-house capabilities for Industry 4.0 initiative to harness the full benefits of Industry 4.0 to the economy in a time bound manner.
+Spectrum for private 5G networks to the Industry should be allocated directly by the Spectrum managing agency (government backed entity) in various geographies on administrative basis at nominal fee.